sahoyy/industrial-quality-inspection-system/README.md

 # 🏭 Industrial Quality Inspection System

-An AI-powered industrial automation platform developed to simulate modern quality control processes in manufacturing environments.
+An AI-powered industrial automation platform developed as an academic team project to demonstrate the integration of Computer Vision, Industrial Automation, Robotics, and Real-Time Monitoring within a smart manufacturing environment.

-The system combines computer vision, robotics, industrial automation, and real-time monitoring technologies to automatically inspect products, classify defects, and perform robotic sorting operations.
+The system automates quality inspection workflows by utilizing a YOLOv8-based computer vision model to classify products, communicate inspection results to industrial hardware through ESP32 controllers, and visualize production activities through a centralized monitoring dashboard.

-Using YOLOv8 object detection models, camera-based inspection workflows, ESP32 communication, and web-based dashboards, the platform demonstrates how Artificial Intelligence can be integrated into Industry 4.0 environments to improve quality assurance and operational efficiency.
+The project simulates how modern Industry 4.0 environments can leverage Artificial Intelligence and automation technologies to improve quality assurance processes, reduce manual inspection efforts, and increase operational visibility.

+---

+## 🎯 Project Objectives

+The primary objective of this project is to explore the practical implementation of Artificial Intelligence within industrial production workflows.

+Key goals include:

+- Automating quality inspection processes using Computer Vision.
+- Reducing dependency on manual product inspection.
+- Integrating AI decision-making with industrial hardware.
+- Developing a centralized production monitoring system.
+- Demonstrating Industry 4.0 concepts through an end-to-end workflow.

 ---